Memberships Experts Shop Join Now Login

 There may also be a range of accompanying conditions such as urinary incontinence, straining to void or intermittent stream, trouble having bowel motions or incomplete emptying, recurrent urinary tract infections and pain or lack of sensation during sex.

-If you are concerned about any of the above symptoms, then please reach out to your healthcare professional.
+If you are concerned about any of the above symptoms, don't hesitate to get in touch with your healthcare professional.

 The Emotional Toll of Living with Prolapse

-Before we move onto your physical recovery, it is important to acknowledge the emotional toll of living with prolapse.
+Before we move on to your physical recovery, it is important to acknowledge the emotional toll of living with prolapse.
 Prolapse is much more than 'just' a physical condition.
 It affects every area of your well-being - mental, emotional, sexual and social.
-Having supported thousands of women with prolapse through the Empowered Motherhood Program we know that for a lot of women, the way women receive their prolapse diagnosis often leaves them with a distinct lack of hope.
-More often than not, they will be given a long list of exercises to avoid along with the distinct feeling that their quality of life will be forever impacted.
+Having supported thousands of women with prolapse through the Empowered Motherhood Program, we know that for a lot of women, the way women receive their prolapse diagnosis often leaves them with a distinct lack of hope.
+They will often be given a long list of exercises to avoid, along with the distinct feeling that their quality of life will be forever impacted.

-Right now you may feel like your body has failed you.
-You might feel a little broken or that your old life has suddenly been whipped out from under you.
+Right now, you may feel like your body has failed you.
+You might feel a little broken or that your old life has been whipped out from under you.

-We are here to remind you that you aren't broken.
-Your body hasn't failed you.
-And you definitely didn't cause your prolapse.
-With the right treatment and support, you can live a healthy, active life with prolapse.
+We are here to remind you that you aren't broken, your body hasn't failed you, and you definitely didn't cause your prolapse.
+You can live a healthy, active life with prolapse with the right treatment and support.

 Living with prolapse is an incredibly humbling experience full of deep learning.
-It will teach you to respect your body and it’s limits.
-It will help you to better understand the intricate link between your breath, your energy, your stress and your physical symptoms.
+It will teach you to respect your body and its limits.
+It will help you better understand the intricate link between your breath, energy, stress and physical symptoms.
 It will teach you to greater humility and inner strength.
-Whilst you prolapse might feel all consuming right now, there will come a time when your life isn’t dictated by your symptoms.
-Whether this is because your symptoms have drastically improved, or because you have learned to accept them as a part of your life or a combination of both, things are going to get better.
+Whilst your prolapse might feel all-consuming right now, there will come a time when your symptoms don’t dictate your life.
+Whether this is because your symptoms have drastically improved, or because you have learned to accept them as a part of your life, things will get better.

 If you want to read about how Jen turned her prolapse diagnosis into an incredible online community that supports other women living with pop - you can read her story here.